nbhushan/Data-Science-Slidedecks/Explainable AI/XAI.md

 :warning: **neural networks tend to be overconfident when being completely wrong**

-think self-driving cars, medical diagnosis,
+> think self-driving cars, medical diagnosis,
 [or exploding rockets](https://www.youtube.com/watch?v=bvim4rsNHkQ)

 ## :raising_hand: XAI

 ---

-# EXPLAINING NEURAL NETWORKS
+# EXPLAINING DEEP NEURAL NETWORKS

 ---

+# [fit] EXPLAINING DEEP NEURAL NETWORKS

+[.column]

+## feature visualization

+> visualize the activations of a deep neural network

+[.column]

+## feature attribution

+> visualize the features that contribute strongly to the activations of CNN layers for a given input image and class label.

+[.column]

+## adversarial examples

+> understand the robustness of a deep neural network by generating adversarial examples giving insight into the decision boundaries of the model.

+---

-# GradCAM
+# [fit] GradCAM

-:bell: gradCAM is a technique for visualizing the activations of a **CNN layer** by producing a heatmap that highlights the regions of an **input image** that are most relevant **to a particular output class.**
+:bell: gradCAM is a feature attribution technique which visualizes the activations of a **CNN layer** by producing a heatmap that highlights the regions of an **input image** that are most relevant **to a particular output class.**

 - helps to understand how a CNN works
 - can be used to debug a CNN

-- **can be used to create visual explanations for the predictions made by a CNN**
+> can be used to create visual explanations for the predictions made by a CNN

 ---

-# HOW DOES GRADCAM WORK?
+# [fit] HOW DOES GRADCAM WORK?

 ![left fit](images/softmax.png)